-Environmental allergens, such as dust, pollen, and mold (and even the human caretaker!) can cause an atopic allergic reaction or Atopic Dermatitis (AD).
+Environmental allergens, such as dust, pollen, and mold (and even the human caretaker!) can cause an allergic reaction often referred to as atopic dermatitis (AD).
 Atopy refers to an immune system issue in which a person or animal is more likely to develop allergic diseases.
-Those with atopy produce an exaggerated immunoglobulin E immune response to otherwise harmless substances in the environment.
-Immunoglobulin E (IgE) is a type of antibody found in mammals synthesized by plasma cells, and it is an important part of the immune response.
+Those with atopy produce an exaggerated immune response to common allergens in the environment.
+Immunoglobulin E (IgE), a type of antibody found in mammals, is an important part of this immune response.

-So, Canine Atopic Dermatitis (CAD) is a common skin disorder wherein a dog has a hereditary predisposition to develop an itchy inflammatory skin disease associated with elevated levels of IgE antibodies, which typically target environmental allergens.
-CAD is characterized by chronic itchiness and distribution of skin lesions, which are areas of skin that look different from the surrounding area (ex. bumps or patches).
+Canine atopic dermatitis (CAD) is a common skin disorder.
+Some dogs have a hereditary predisposition to develop an itchy, inflammatory skin disease associated with elevated levels of IgE antibodies.
+CAD causes chronic itchiness—or pruritus—and skin lesions.
+These can appear as areas of skin that look different from the surrounding area (i.e. bumps or irritated patches).

 - Red, irritated eyes

 Dogs who suffer from atopic dermatitis may cause injury to themselves when trying to relieve itchiness and open themselves up to infection, alopecia (hair loss), and other symptoms.
 Lesions that develop as a result of excessive itching are at risk of developing secondary infections.
-With this, while CAD on its own can be uncomfortable, it is important to consult your veterinarian if you believe your pup has CAD to rule out other conditions and help mitigate the potential risk for secondary infections.
+With this, while CAD on its own can be uncomfortable, it is essential to consult your veterinarian if you believe your pup has CAD to rule out other conditions and help mitigate the potential risk for secondary infections.

-- Cortisone-type steroids are used to control atopic dermatitis.
-While these can be effective in reducing skin inflammation and controlling pruritus, they are not without negative side-effects such as excessive urinating and increased susceptibility to infection.
+- Cortisone-type steroids such as glucocorticoids are often used to control atopic dermatitis.
+While these can be effective in reducing skin inflammation and controlling pruritus, they are not without negative side effects such as excessive urinating and increased susceptibility to infection.
 Additionally, used long-term, steroids can have an impact on your pup’s endocrine systems possibly leading to decreased longevity.

-- Antihistamines are also used to control AD, but they will not reduce symptoms in all cases.
+- Antihistamines are also used to control AD, but may not reduce symptoms in all cases.
 According to Dr. Dell, these products work best in a supportive role when used in conjunction with other therapies.